 DBT: Now Importing Word 2007/2010/2013/2016, Excel, & Open Office Files

 DBT: Supports Most Braille Embossers, Past and Present

 DBT: Math Braille for UK Math Code further enhanced

 Duxbury Systems leads the world in software for braille.
 The Duxbury Braille Translator (DBT) and MegaDots, are used by virtually all of the world’s leading braille publishers.
 No one supports more languages than Duxbury Systems — DBT supports grade 1 and grade 2 translation in English, Unified English Braille (UEB), Spanish, French, German, Portuguese, Arabic, Malaysian, Swedish, and other languages.
 Our software can produce contracted and uncontracted braille, mathematics, and technical braille.

-To download a demonstration or upgrade version of 12.2, please click on this link – dbt-1202
+To download a demonstration or upgrade version of 12.2 for Windows, please click on this link – dbt-1202sr1

 If you would like to download the new Duxbury 2018 braille calendar, please click on this link – Calendar 2018